 Now go back and Open shortcuts and check if your newly created shortcut shows up.

-If for some reason you are able to see the shortcut on your iPhone, but unable to locate it on your Apple Watch, you may want to turn off the Bluetooth on your iPhone and Watch from the settings and then turn it back on and then check if the shortcuts sync with your watch.
+If for some reason, you can see the shortcut on your iPhone but are unable to locate it on your Apple Watch, you may want to turn off the Bluetooth on your iPhone and Watch from the settings and then turn it back on and then check if the shortcuts sync with your watch.

-Restarting your iPhone and Watch can also be useful in syncing the shortcuts between the devices.
+Restarting your iPhone and Watch can also help sync the shortcuts between the devices.

-We love the idea around the introduction of shortcuts for Apple Watch with watchOS 7.
-There are however some limitations around what you can do with these watch related shortcuts.
+We love the idea of the introduction of shortcuts for the Apple Watch.
+There are, however, some limitations around what you can do with these watch-related shortcuts.